 Dr. Buzzini is licensed as a Clinical Psychologist.
 She was previously a Licensed Practical Counselor, but this license is inactive since the scope of practice is encompassed by her psychology license.

 Personal and Family Life

 Dr. Buzzini enjoys family time, and has two children and a yorkie.
 She also enjoys outdoor activities.
-She attends a local church and volunteers with the girl scouts.
+She attends a local church.

 Dr. Buzzini enjoys working with individuals and families to help promote health and wellness, enhance performance, improve coping, or facilitate recovery from emotional or behavioral problems.

 Dr. Buzzini has specialized interest and experience working with children, adolescents, young adults, and families.
 The United States Surgeon General has reported that an estimated 20% of children have mental disorders that affect daily life.
 Some of the most common presenting concerns include attentional concerns, behavior problems, anxiety, depression, and adjustment issues.
 Issues related to trauma, eating disorders, and autism spectrum disorders are also a significant part of her practice.

 Dr. Buzzini strives to offer timely and effective intervention and seeks to assist parents in helping their children function in ways that most assures their development into healthy adults.
 Dr. Buzzini will coordinate with others involved in a child/teen’s care such as their physician and school as appropriate.

 Dr.Buzzini’s work with youth emphasizes a biopsychosocial perspective, which suggests that biological and psychological) factors, as well as the social context are all important.
 In addition, her work is tailored to the developmental level of the youth.
 Parents are seen as important collaborators.

 - United Behavioral Health

 - Adjustment disorders